Essential Waitrose British chicken

-FSA Campylobacter Surveillance Results for the third quarter of 2018
+FSA Campylobacter Surveillance Results for the fourth quarter of 2018

-The results of our campylobacter survey for the third quarter of 2018 (July to Sept), published today, Thursday 6th December 2018, shows that Waitrose had 3% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units) over the period.
+The results of our campylobacter survey for the fourth quarter of 2018 (October to December 2018), published today, Thursday 13th March 2019, shows that Waitrose had 5% of chickens testing positive for levels of campylobacter >1000 cfu/g (colony forming units) over the period.

-This is the fifth quarter of data to be published under the latest FSA rules that place responsibility for campylobacter surveillance and data publication on supermarkets themselves.
+This is the sixth quarter of data to be published under the latest FSA rules that place responsibility for campylobacter surveillance and data publication on supermarkets themselves.

 We have been robust in our data gathering and analysis, surveying chicken both at factory and on supermarket shelf.

 A Waitrose spokesperson said: "We are pleased that our results remain well below the FSA target of 7% or fewer samples testing >1000cfu/g.
 Our testing regime is rigorous and because we know that the prevalence of campylobacter is reduced over a product's shelf life, we have ensured our sampling is random and have adhered throughout the survey to the FSA testing protocol.
 These results demonstrate the robustness of our testing procedures and we are confident our approach to tackling campylobacter is consistently effective.”

 Waitrose takes its commitment to reducing Campylobacter very seriously and is a long-term supporter of the Food Standards Agency’s (FSA) efforts to eradicate the organism from the poultry supply chain.